 The School's property, plant and equipment with useful lives of more than one year are stated at historical cost and comprehensively reported in the statement of net position in the government-wide financial statements.
 Donated capital assets are recorded at their estimated fair market value on the date donated.
-The School generally capitalizes assets with a cost of \$1,000 or more.
+The School generally capitalizes assets with cost of \$1,000 or more.
 Building improvements, additions and other capital outlays that significantly extend the useful life of an asset are capitalized.
 The costs of normal maintenance and repairs that do not add to the asset value or materially extend useful lives are not capitalized.
 Capital assets are depreciated using the straight-line method.
-When capital assets are disposed, the cost and applicable accumulated depreciation are removed from the respective accounts, and the resulting gain or loss is recorded in the government-wide statements.
-Proceeds received from the sale or disposal of capital assets are recorded as Other Financing Sources in the governmental funds.
+When capital assets are disposed, the cost and applicable accumulated depreciation are removed from the respective accounts, and the resulting gain or loss is recorded in operations.
 Estimated useful lives, in years, for depreciable assets are as follows:

-Building and Improvements 10 - 20 Years
+Building and improvements 10-20 Years

-Furniture and Equipment 5 Years
+Furniture, equipment and audiovisual materials 5 Years

-Textbooks and Software 3 Years
+Software and textbooks 3 Years